Full Quantum Work Statistics for Non-Homogeneous Many-Body Systems: Out-of-equilibrium quantum thermodynamics of the Hubbard model

 On the simulation side, we considered chains of length $\mathcal{L}=50$ with an average particle number $N=50$.
 As a first step, we analyzed the irreversibility generated by a sudden quench of the external potential, $v_i(0) \!\to\! v_i(0)+\delta v_i$, starting from a grand-canonical Gibbs state.
 Figure~\ref{fig:phase-diagram} shows the behavior of the first moment of the dissipated work in the $(U,v_0)$ plane,

-The irreversible entropy production exhibits a pronounced peak that correctly traces the crossover between MI and BI and serves as a thermodynamic signature of the metallic region.
-This peak originates from the enhanced susceptibility of the thermal densities to small changes in the work parameter $v_0$ in the vicinity of the competing MI and BI phases~($U \!\sim\!
+as obtained from Eq.~(\ref{eq:k1-sudden}), which expresses the dissipated work as a functional of the electronic densities~\cite{Palamara2024}, or, equivalently, in terms of the static susceptibility~\cite{vn83-mt2v,PhysRevE.89.062103}.
+The irreversible entropy production exhibits a pronounced peak that traces the crossover between the MI and BI regimes and provides a thermodynamic signature of the BOI region.
+This enhancement originates from the increased sensitivity of the thermal densities to variations of the control parameter $v_0$ in the vicinity of the competing MI and BI phases ($U \!\sim\!
 2v_0$).

-The overall topology of the diagram is consistent with known phase diagrams of the ionic Hubbard model, as obtained from density-matrix renormalization-group and mean-field approaches~\cite{Manmana2004,Tincani2009,RouraBas2023}.
+The resulting finite-temperature phase diagram displays clear qualitative agreement with established results for the ionic Hubbard model obtained via density-matrix renormalization-group and mean-field approaches~\cite{PhysRevLett.83.2014,Tincani2009,PhysRevB.70.155115}, while exhibiting deviations in the small-$U$ and small-$v_0$ region due to thermal effects.
 Next, we extend the analysis beyond the sudden-quench regime by incorporating finite-time evolution effects within linear response, approximating the relaxation function in Eq.~\eqref{eq:Psi-total} using the thALDA scheme.

-Figures~\ref{fig:cumulants}(a)-\ref{fig:cumulants}(c) show the first three cumulants of the dissipated-work distribution for $U = 1$ as functions of the quench duration $\tau$ and for different initial amplitudes of the external potential $v_0$.
+Figures~\ref{fig:cumulants}(a)-\ref{fig:cumulants}(c) show the first three cumulants of the dissipated-work distribution for $U = 1 J$ as functions of the quench duration $\tau$ and for different initial amplitudes of the external potential $v_0$.
 All three cumulants display a clear crossover between the nonadiabatic and adiabatic regimes.
 In particular, the third cumulant vanishes at fixed $U$ for $\tau \gg \tau^\ast(v_0)$, consistent with the expectation that, in the adiabatic limit of linear-response theory, the dissipated-work distribution (generally non-Gaussian in character) approaches a Gaussian form, leaving only the first two cumulants nonzero.

-The first and second cumulants, however, retain clear signatures of the transition from the metallic phase to the band-insulator phase, which persist even in the adiabatic regime.
+The first and second cumulants, however, retain clear signatures of the transition from the BOI phase to the band-insulator phase, which persist even in the adiabatic regime.
 This behavior originates from the adiabatic contribution $\beta k^{1}_{\msc{w}\,\ad}$ to the irreversible work and to the second cumulant $\beta^2 k^{2}_{\msc{w}\,\ad}$of its distribution, expressed as